hyperledger-labs/fabric-token-sdk/docs/core-token.md

     #   tablePrefix: tsdk  # optional
     #   driver: sqlite     # in the application, `import _ "modernc.org/sqlite"`
     #   dataSource: /some/path/ttxdb.sqlite
+    #   parallelism: true  # by default this is false, set to true if the driver supports parallelism
     #
     # Alternative (`import _ "github.com/lib/pq"`).
     # The 'dataSource' field can be sensitive (contain a password).
 In that case,